USS John S. McCain (DL-3): History

 USS John S. McCain spent her first year of commissioned service undergoing sea trials and shakedown training in the Atlantic Ocean and Caribbean Sea.
 One of the Mitscher class of large and fast destroyer leaders, she carried the new guided-missile armament, and she embodied new ideas in hull design and construction.
 This warship arrived at Norfolk on 19 May 1955 to begin service with the Operational Development Force in testing new equipment and tactics.
 She operated out of Norfolk until 5 November 1956, when she steamed from Hampton Roads bound for the Panama Canal and San Diego, California.
 After her arrival on 4 December 1956, she spent five months on maneuvers in the Pacific Ocean off California.

 The destroyer sailed for her first Far East cruise on 11 April 1957, and after a visit to Australia, she joined the Formosa (now called Taiwan) Patrol, helping to deter a military clash between Nationalist and Communist Chinese forces.
 She returned from this important duty to San Diego on 29 September 1957.

-John S. McCain steamed to her new homeport, Pearl Harbor, Hawaii, in early 1958, and she took part in fleet maneuvers and antisubmarine training for the next eight months.
-In early September the ship deployed to the Formosa-South China Sea area to help the Seventh Fleet deter a possible Communist invasion of Quemoy and Matsu Islands.
+John S. McCain steamed to her new homeport, Pearl Harbor, Hawaii, in early 1958, and she took part in fleet manoeuvres and antisubmarine training for the next eight months.
+In early September, the ship deployed to the Formosa-South China Sea area to help the Seventh Fleet deter a possible Communist invasion of Quemoy and Matsu Islands.
 She remained in this region until returning to Pearl Harbor on 1 March 1959.

-This warship made her third deployment to the Far East in the fall of 1959, departing on 8 September 1957 and moving directly to the coast of Southeast Asia.
-During October she was off Calcutta, India, carrying medicines and donating food and money to flood victims.
+This warship made her third deployment to the Far East in the fall of 1959, departing on 8 September 1959 and moving directly to the coast of Southeast Asia.
+During October, she was off Calcutta, India, carrying medicines and donating food and money to flood victims.
 In January 1960, this versatile ship rescued the entire 41-man crew of Japanese freighter Shinwa Maru during a storm in the South China Sea.
 Returning to Pearl Harbor on 25 February, she began a well-earned period of overhaul and shipboard training.